earok/scorpion-editor-experimental/Editor/Scorpion Editor - 2025.0_Data/StreamingAssets/Autodocs/ProjectileSeparate.md

 If overlapping, separate from another actor so they no longer overlap

-ActorClass: Tpe class of actor
+ActorClass: The class of actor
 UseX: Use the X Axis
 UseY: Use the Y Axis